pulumi/pulumi-hugo/themes/default/content/product/_index.md

             Version, review, test, and deploy infrastructure code through the same tools and processes used for your application code.
           image: "/images/productnew/pulumi-cicd.png"
           button:
-            text: "Learn more about Pulumi SDK"
+            text: "Learn more about CI/CD Integrations"
             link: "/docs/reference/pulumi-sdk/"
           features:
               - title: Version and review